MeritxellAdech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 14: grep 'pattern' file
-Display lines containing the pattern “root” from the file /etc/passwd
+Display lines containing the pattern “root” from the file /etc/passwd.

+## Task 15: grep -c 'bin' /etc/passwd
+Display the number of lines that contain the pattern 'bin in the /etc/passwd/ file